To access all articles posted on this blog go to: https://digitalbloggers.com/articles/elysiumspassage

 The following quotes by various physicists of the twentieth century are a sample of remarkable statements indicating how physics came to view reality in non-Newtonian, materialist terms.
 Each physicist is listed according to dates of birth.

-Many of these quotes are part of the dialogues in the Elysium’s Passage narratives.
+Many of these quotes are part of the dialogues in the Elysium’s Passage series and so I have included these along with several others.

 Max Planck 1858-1947